 April 7, 1938: Judy appeared on the NBC Radio show “Good News of 1938.”
 Robert Taylor was the emcee.
-The other guests were Frank Morgan, Hanley Stafford, Fanny Brice, and Sam Levene.
+The other guests were Frank Morgan, Hanley Stafford, Fanny Brice, and Sam Levine.
 Judy sang “Stompin’ at the Savoy” and “Why?
-Because!” the latter with Fanny Brice, her co-star in the recently released “Everybody Sing.”
+Because!” the latter with Fanny Brice, her co-star in the recently released Everybody Sing.
 No recording of the show is known to exist.

-April 7, 1947: The newly formed MGM Records label was promoting the release of the very first MGM Records album, the soundtrack to “Till The Clouds Roll By.”
+April 7, 1947: The newly formed MGM Records label was promoting the release of the very first MGM Records album, the soundtrack to Till The Clouds Roll By.
 In today’s parlance, the album “dropped” on Tuesday, March 11, 1947.

 Record critics welcomed the new label and the “Clouds” set was given good reviews.
 MGM was off and running with a new revenue stream while also creating a new market, the original soundtrack album.
 MGM Records released soundtracks to just about all of their musicals, and a few dramatic films, in the next 20+ years.
-All of Judy’s MGM musicals from 1946 through the end of her tenure with the studio in 1950 had MGM Records soundtracks created to compliment them.
+All of Judy’s MGM musicals from 1946 through the end of her tenure with the studio in 1950 had MGM Records soundtracks created to complement them.

 Originally the soundtracks were four 78 rpm discs with two sides each meaning only eight songs from the films could be included.
-This means that there was a lot of editing of the musical numbers to fit the short time constraints of the 78s and also some cherry picking of the “best” numbers from films with more than eight numbers, as most of them were.
-It wouldn’t be until the long-playing records were developed that MGM began to include more songs from their recent musicals, “Kiss Me Kate” (1953), was one of the first in the long-playing format.
+This means that there was a lot of editing of the musical numbers to fit the short time constraints of the 78s and also some cherry-picking of the “best” numbers from films with more than eight numbers, as most of them were.
+It wouldn’t be until the long-playing records were developed that MGM began to include more songs from their recent musicals, Kiss Me Kate (1953), which was one of the first in the long-playing format.

 Oddly enough, MGM Records never released updated and expanded versions of their originally-78rpm-albums in the LP era.
 They were content to re-release the existing soundtracks, over and over again.
-In the late 1980s and early 1990s CBS Special Products (later Sony Music Entertainment Inc./Sony Music Special Products), released expanded soundtracks which were taken directly from the actual film soundtracks and not the pre-recording sessions.
+In the late 1980s and early 1990s CBS Special Products (later Sony Music Entertainment Inc./Sony Music Special Products), released expanded soundtracks that were taken directly from the actual film soundtracks and not the pre-recording sessions.